oking02/ReactReduxStarter/README.md

 - React-Redux
 - Sass

-Build tool used is Webpack, with a dev and production condig included.
+Build tool used is Webpack, with a dev and production config included.

 Also included is susy for the grid system.